freeCodeCamp/guide/src/pages/java/loops-dowhile/index.md

 ---
-title: Java Loops Dowhile
+title: Dowhile
 ---
-# Java do..while Loop
+# do..while Loop

 The `do..while` loop is a special case of the `while` loop wherein the group of statements is guranteed to run atleast once before checking for a given condition.
 Confused?
 Ok, the follwing example should clear things up.